esentri/domainlifecycles/getting-started/scenario/c4_order.md

 ## Conclusion
 Now the webshop is starting to take on some shape.
 Emma's webshop can now take on orders.
-But what happens next?
-Our orders are telling the system: "I'm cancelled" or "I'm shipped", but nobody's listening.
+However, there are still no customers in the system yet.
-That's what we're going to cover in the next chapter: Event-Listeners, Domain-Commands and Service classes in general.
+In the next chapter, we will implement the customer aggregate and create the persistence layer, which allows us to save/retrieve webshop data to/from the database.

 ---